 Mixed preset is a tradeoff between accuracy and performance, and with this preset weights and activations are calibrated in symmetric and asymmetric modes correspondingly.
 Compared to the performance preset, the mixed preset may result in a more accurate model at the cost of performance drop.
 Depending on a target platform and a model, performance drop usually varies from 5 to 15%.
-For example, use this preset if a model has convolutional or fully-connected layers with both negative and positive activations, for example a model with non-ReLU activations.
+For example, use this preset if a model has convolutional or fully-connected layers with both negative and positive activations, like a model with non-ReLU activations.

 Overall flow for converting a model from FP32 to INT8:

 Use the links above to walk through the steps and workflow for creating a calibrated model.
 Topics specific only to the INT8 calibration process (steps 4-6) are described below.

 Once a model has been profiled by the DL Workbench, you can convert it from FP32 to to INT8.
 For non-FP32 models, the INT8 option is grayed out.
 Go to the Perform tab on the Projects page and open the Optimize subtab.

 NOTE: Using INT8 calibration, you can tune only an original (top-level) model.

 NOTE: During the calibration process, a model tends to overfit the dataset its being calibrated on.
 To avoid overfitting, use separate datasets for calibration and validation.

 Select a dataset you want to calibrate the model on, or import a calibration dataset by clicking Select:

 The Import Calibration Dataset page appears.
 Select the file with a dataset, enter the dataset name, and click Import:

 You are directed back to the Optimize INT8 page.
 Specify the percentage of images you will use during the calibration procedure in the Subset Size box.
 The default value is 100%.